tonghuikang/blog/_posts/2025-12-27-papers-I-kept-in-2025.md

 **Reinforcement learning** - I wrote about reinforcement learning [here](https://blog.huikang.dev/2025/08/23/reinforcement-learning-life-lessons.html).

-- Reinforcement Learning: An Introduction [[link](http://incompleteideas.net/book/the-book-2nd.html)] Sutton & Barto, 2018
+- Reinforcement Learning: An Introduction [[link](http://incompleteideas.net/book/the-book-2nd.html)] Sutton & Barto, 2018 - Papers involving reinforcement learning assumes that you have read this book because they do not fully explain the symbols and terminologies they use.

 **Image models**